bekk/bekk-christmas/post/opensource/gitmoji-tips.md

 ---
 ## A picture says more than words

-Gitmoji was born to make it easier for developers to identify the purpose or intention of others commits, simply by looking at the associated emoji.
+Gitmoji was born to make it easier for developers to identify the purpose of others commits.
+With gitmoji others or your future self can simply look at the associated emoji and straightaway catch the intention.
+That in itself is a powerful feature for a developer analyzing line by line with text and code.
 And not to mention, the colors and joy it brings to the commit history.

 ![](/assets/skjermbilde-2019-12-04-kl.-16.07.04.png "A sample of Gitmojis")